nutanixdev/code-samples/blueprints/centos8_docker_flask/README.md

 - Installs Python 3.8
 - Installs Docker and Docker Compose
 - Creates and configures a virtual environment for our Python app
-- Launches required Docker containers using the Python-standard `requirements.txt` file
+- Launches required Docker containers using the provided `docker-compose.yml` and `Dockerfile` files
+- Install dependencies within the container using the Python-standard `requirements.txt` file
 - Exposes TCP port 5001 on the container so that users can access the Python Flask app

 ## The App